Reflow Soldering

 Some ovens are designed to reflow PCBs in an oxygen-free environment, often using Nitrogen (N2) to achieve this.
 This approach minimizes the oxidation of solder surfaces.
 Nitrogen reflow ovens take a few minutes to decrease oxygen concentration within the chamber to acceptable levels, thereby reducing defect rates.

-Vapour Phase Oven
+Vapor Phase Oven

-In vapour phase ovens, PCBs are heated via thermal energy released during the phase transition (e.g., condensation) of a heat transfer liquid on the PCBs.
+In vapor phase ovens, PCBs are heated via thermal energy released during the phase transition (e.g., condensation) of a heat transfer liquid on the PCBs.
 The liquid selected has a predetermined boiling point to suit the solder alloy being reflowed.

-Vapour phase soldering comes with several benefits:
+Vapor phase soldering comes with several benefits:

 The soldering process is oxygen-free, eliminating the need for protective gases like nitrogen.